solarisDigitalAssets/docs/README.md

-# solarisBank Digital Assets Platform
+# solaris Digital Assets Platform

 In this project you will find code examples, tools and documentation related to the solarisBank Digital Assets Platform.